tonywok/tonywok.github.io/_posts/2020-06-24-the-command-pattern.md

 As domains get more mature, they often become more specialized.

 Eventually, your admin dashboard might have tens of commands related to subscriptions.
-If this is the case, maybe you go with something like `Subscriptions::Cancel` instead.
+If this is the case, maybe you go with something like `Commands::Subscriptions::Cancel` instead.

 Renaming or reorganizing shouldn't be a herculean effort.

 ## The Task